 What we’ve learned

-From staff turnover and unavailable transportation to discovering the most effective ways for sites to customize the program, some of our greatest challenges served as our greatest teachers.
+From staff turnover and unavailable transportation to discovering the most effective ways for sites to customize the program, some of our greatest challenges have served as our greatest teachers.

 We found that strong ties with schools helped children access READy for the Grade